GLSharpe/TestCafe-Example/README.md

 ### Ex 0.1

-Once you have TestCafe installed, create a folder with 2 JavaScript files in calling one “homepage” and one “examples”.
+Once you have TestCafe installed, create a folder containing 2 JavaScript files, calling one “homepage” and one “examples”.

 ### Ex 0.2

-Import the “Selector” function from TestCafe into both files and import “t”, the TestController from TestCafe in homepage.
+Import the “Selector” function from TestCafe into both files and import “t”, the TestController, from TestCafe in homepage.
 (Hint available)

 ### Ex 0.3

-Create an exportable class inside your homepage file called Homepage and add a constructor as you would with any JavaScript file {link}.
+Create an exportable class inside your homepage file called Homepage and add a constructor as you would with any JavaScript file ([1]).
 Inside the constructor, add a variable called “baseUrl” and set it to the url of the Trainline.
 Then go to the examples file and import “HomePage” from the location of the homepage file.
 Then create a new instance of HomePage called “homePage”.
 (Hint available)

 ### Ex 0.4